 Conversation Starters

-"Have you ever climbed a steep mountain?"
+"Have you ever climbed a mountain with a really dangerous steep?"

 Journal Prompts